KS: R & KS1

 Author(s): Emily Gravett

-This is a two-session spelling seed for the book The Odd Egg by Emily Gravett.
+This is a three-session spelling seed for the book The Odd Egg by Emily Gravett.
 Below is the coverage from Appendix 1 of the National Curriculum 2014.

 Spelling Seeds have been designed to complement Writing Roots by providing weekly, contextualised sequences of sessions for the teaching of spelling that include open-ended investigations and opportunities to practise and apply within meaningful and purposeful contexts, linked (where relevant) to other areas of the curriculum and a suggestion of how to extend the investigation into home learning.